-The District's outstanding maintenance tax note payable is as follows:
+The District's outstanding maintenance tax note, which is payable from the General Fund, is as follows:

-Veribest Independent School District Maintenance Tax Note, Series 2016.
+Veribest Independent School District Maintenance Tax Note, Series 2016 (Direct Placement).
 Issued for the purpose of providing funds to purchase a tract of land as authorized by Texas Education Code, Section 45.108, in the original amount of \$585,728.
-Due in variable installments through February 17, 2036, with an interest rate of 3.92%.
+Due in variable installments through February 17, 2036, with an interest rate of 3.92%. \$542,225